 This mat is manufactured entirely from recycled post-consumer products, most notably athletic shoes.
 The layout includes paved walkways to access roof top utility units.
 Plant establishment was from Sedum cuttings and seed.
 Depending on weather conditions, the roof should take between 12 to 18 months to produce a dense and uniform foliage cover.
 During this time it will be maintained by a Roofscapes, Inc. Network company.
 The green roof is unirrigated.

 These characteristics will be correlated to site variables, such as potential evapotranspiration and solar radiation, that are also being measured at the facility.
 This information gathered from this monitoring program will constitute the most complete database on a full-scale green roof in North America.
-At 74,000 sf, it is, in fact, the largest green roof being monitored anywhere in the world.
-The Roofrug? green roof is designed to be compatible with electric methods of lead detection.
+At 74,000 sf, it is currently as of 2006 the largest green roof being monitored anywhere in the world.
+The Roofrug® green roof is designed to be compatible with electric methods of lead detection.
 Due to its thin profile and its unique foundation mat, it is very easy to remove portions of the cover to examine the underlying roofing materials, should this become necessary.

 Additional thumbnail photos:

 |Watch the 2:36 Taking sustainability to new heights video about the Walmart Chicago Store #5402 from ecogardens on YouTube.
-Learn more about Roofscapes and Sika Sarnafil in The Greenroof Directory.
+Learn more about Roofscapes and Sika Sarnafil in The Greenroof & Greenwall Directory.
 See the Case Study at the Roofscapes website here.|

 |The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2017.
 All rights reserved.